Vasilew69/9admin/docs/development.md

 ## Project Structure
 - `core`: Node Backend & Components.
 This part is transpiled by `tsc` and then bundled with `esbuild`;
 - `resource`: The in-game resource that runs under the `monitor` name.
 These files will be synchronized with the deploy path when running the `dev:main` npm script;
-- `menu`: React source code for txAdmin's NUI Menu.
+- `menu`: React source code for nineadmin's NUI Menu.
 It is transpiled & built using Vite;
-- `web`: SSR templates & static assets used for the txAdmin's web panel.
+- `web`: SSR templates & static assets used for the nineadmin's web panel.
 Right now this uses EJS as templating engine, which should change soon to also be React with Vite;
 - `scripts`: The scripts used for development only.

 ## Preparing the environment
-1. First, clone the txAdmin repository;
+1. First, clone the nineadmin repository;
 ```sh
 git clone https://github.com/vasilew69/9admin
 ```